 Step 2.
 From the list, choose a Dossier to which the image should be added and click OK.

-Method 2: Open an InDesign layout with a placed image stored in Assets Server and make it part of an article
+Method 3: Open an InDesign layout with a placed image stored in Assets Server

 Step 1.
 Open an InDesign layout that is stored in Studio Server and that already contains a placed image stored in Assets Server.